Last Update: April 9, 2017

 - Its Hidden – We could not get this service to work properly.
 Its Hidden is supposed to be a free VPN service for Europe that would encrypt all your traffic when using a PPTP VPN connection.

-- Hotspot Shield – A free service for Windows that is slow and filled with ads but works.
+- Hotspot Shield – A free service for Windows that is slow and filled with ads, spys on you, but works.
 Paid version eliminates ads.
+Warnings

 - proXPN – Free version is bandwidth throttled and does not allow you to select a country.